LovelaceDink/youtube-mock/README.md

 # A YouTube video search bar that produces:

-10 youtube videos based on user input when clicked, a video becomes a VideoDetail component, larger and playable
+10 youtube videos based on user input.
+When clicked, a video becomes a VideoDetail component, larger and playable

 # Of Note, in this app:

-good, solid utilization of the MVC architecture. creating a seperate file for the API implementation, and then importing that implementation when needed, making for DRYer code.
+good, solid utilization of the MVC architecture.
+creating a seperate file for the API implementation, and then importing that implementation when needed, making for DRYer code.
 I tried to put in as many examples of deconstructing props as I could, to show how best to only use what is needed.
 And, as an alternative to deeply nested dot notation, creating variables that can then be reused.

 # Please feel free to contribute